neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/24_eight_leds_with_74hc595/README.md

 ## Connections ##

-Note: For brevity of this table I have not split the Resistors R0-R7 into separate columns for the positive (+) and negative (-) terminals.
+Note: For brevity of this table I have not split the resistors R0-R7 into separate columns for the positive (+) and negative (-) terminals.
 The polarity doesn't matter anyway.
 Just be aware that the resistor *Rn* is **always** connected in ***series*** **between** the 74HC595 pin *Qn* and the LED *Ln*. (i.e) do **not connect in *parallel* directly beween *Qn* and *Ln***.